WorldHealthOrganization/mca-pretermbirths-analysis/README.md

 1. LBW Bayesian Modelling Code
 - functions: folder containing all the functions needed for the modelling code
-- inputs: folder containing all of the input data needed for the LBW estimates
+- inputs: folder containing all of the input data needed for the LBW estimates.
+This includes the LBW admin and survey data, and the WPP livebirths numbers. [[4]](#4)
 - models: folder containing <b>".txt"</b> files containing the code for the JAGS model
 - output: folder containing all outputs of the analysis.
 - R code which contains the order at which to run the R scripts for the modelling (<b>"0.master.R"</b>)